lawrie/MuraxArduino/README.md

 ### CPU

 The CPU is the Vexriscv Risc-V 32-bit SpinalHDL implementation running at 50Mhz.
-See https://github.com/lawrie/VexRiscv/blob/master/src/main/scala/vexriscv/demo/MuraxArduino.scala for the configuration used for the CPU.
+See [MuraxArduino.scala](https://github.com/lawrie/VexRiscv/blob/master/src/main/scala/vexriscv/demo/MuraxArduino.scala) for the configuration used for the CPU.

-The CPU speed is set by the pll in toplevel_pll.v.
+The CPU speed is set by the pll in [toplevel_pll.v](https://github.com/lawrie/VexRiscv/tree/master/scripts/Murax/BlackIce/toplevel_pll.v).

 ### Memory

 If you select the 8Kb BRAM internal option, you get an 8kb device with a bootloader of just over 2kb, leaving just under 6kb for the Arduino sketch.
 The BRAM is mapped onto address 0x80000000.
 The BRAM could be increased to 12kb, but urrently the top 4kb is just used for the stack and function pointers for interrupts.

-The SRAM implementation is https://github.com/lawrie/VexRiscv/blob/master/src/main/scala/vexriscv/demo/MuraxSram.scala.
+The SRAM implementation is [MuraxSram.scala](https://github.com/lawrie/VexRiscv/blob/master/src/main/scala/vexriscv/demo/MuraxSram.scala).

 If you select the 512KB SRAM external option (the default) , you get the Blackice II external SRAM.
 The bootloader still runs in BRAM and the stack is still in BRAM, but the code and static data is in external SRAM which is mapped to address 0x90000000.
 The heap size is currently fixed as 64kb.